Sahil811/task-manager-api/README.md

-# task-manager-api

-Here is a draft README.md for a task manager API repository:

 # Task Manager API

 This is a REST API for a task/todo manager web application, built with Node.js, Express, and MongoDB.